Martin McKenna (politician)

-He was a Justice of the Peace in Australia.
+McKenna was a Justice of the Peace in Australia.
 In 1864, he was elected mayor of the borough of Kyneton, then from 1865 he was its first president as it became a shire.
 He married Catherine Wheeler in 1865, with whom he would have six sons and five daughters.
 In March 1868, he was elected to the Victorian Legislative Assembly for the Kyneton Boroughs in March 1868 until his retirement in March 1874.

 In 1881, McKenna assumed sole ownership of the brewery, moving it to Beauchamp Street.
 In 1887 McKenna joined with competitor Robert Cock to form the Kyneton Brewing & Malting Co.
 Ltd. He also became a substantial landowner, and remained a councillor of the shire of Kyenton until his death.